 Generally, in February of each year, certain senior executives of the Company, including the Chief Executive Officer, prepare recommendations for annual cash incentives to be made to Company employees, based on the performance of the Company and its subsidiaries during the past year.
+At the same time, Company Senior Executives also make recommendations for the granting of performance shares units (PSUs).
 The Compensation Committee traditionally granted stock option awards in November, to more fully reflect the Company's financial and stock price performances during that year.
 Beginning in 2019, the Compensation Committee began granting stock option awards on the day of the release of the Company's third quarter earnings results.

-The recommendations made by the Chief Executive Officer and other senior executives to the Compensation Committee, which include detailed memoranda and tally sheets, take into consideration historical compensation, including base salaries, annual incentive compensation and long-term equity awards, performance of the Company as a whole, and performance of the individual business unit for which the employee is responsible.
-The Compensation Committee then meets to determine the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the recommendations that the Compensation Committee will make to the non-employee members of the Board of Directors with respect to the amount of incentives for each executive.
-The Compensation Committee makes compensation recommendations to the non-employee members of the Board of Directors regarding the compensation of the Chief Executive Officer without the input of any Company employees.
-The Compensation Committee can modify any recommendations of the Company's senior executives.
+The recommendations made by the Chief Executive Officer and other senior executives to the Compensation Committee, which include detailed memoranda, take into consideration historical compensation, including base salaries, annual incentive compensation and long-term equity awards, performance of the Company as a whole, both on an absolute basis and relative to its peer group, and performance of the individual business unit for which the employee is responsible, if applicable.
+The Compensation Committee then meets to determine the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the amount of incentives for each executive.